 Now is the time to pivot—not out of desperation or to stay afloat, but to discover growth strategies you might’ve never considered before.
 Some of the most innovative companies like Twitter, PayPal, and Groupon evolved from entirely different beginnings.
 In the last few weeks, lesser-known businesses have made sweeping changes to deliver entirely new products.

-For example, Ionized went from producing promotional glow sticks, lanyards, and other novelty items to protective medical equipment like gowns, face shields, and N95 respirator masks.
+Ionized went from producing promotional glow sticks, lanyards, and other novelty items to protective medical equipment like gowns, face shields, and N95 respirator masks.
 Murphy’s Naturals, a natural mosquito repellent maker, now makes hand sanitizer, along with a number of liquor distilleries.